Herseninstituut/FYD_Matlab/dj/+labjournal/readme.md

 end
 ```

-You can now add fields to this tabel schema.
-For example here are some fieds from the FYD session table;
+This is a datajoint table schema and you can can add fields to this schema.
+For example here are some fields from the FYD session table;
 ```MATLAB
 % To see how they are defined in the FYD session table use: describe(leveltlab.Sessions)